Can ChatGPT generate images?

 1. How does ChatGPT generate images?

 ChatGPT uses a technique called “CLIP-guided image generation” to create images based on textual prompts.
-This technique combines language and vision models to interpret the text and generate corresponding visual representations.
+This technique combines language and vision models to interpret the textual description and generate a corresponding image.

 2. Can ChatGPT generate any type of image?